d-iii-s/teaching-middleware/src/grpc-google-cloud-speech/python/README.md

 ## Getting audio sample

-Use for example http://www.voxforge.org.
+Use for example http://www.voxforge.org or record with `arecord -f S16_LE`.
 The service can accept WAV and FLAC files.

 ## Running the example